quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A005---Learn-Generative-AI-with-PyTorch-Manning-2024-Mark-Liu--/2lgaw_part20_8.5.1_Generatin.md

 #### Batch Processing and Iteration
 Background context: During training, batches of data (x, y) are processed iteratively over multiple epochs.
-Each iteration involves feeding the input sequence \(x\) to the LSTM model and computing the loss for each batch.
+Each iteration involves feeding the input sequence $x$ to the LSTM model and computing the loss for each batch.

 :p How do we handle batch processing in the training loop?
 ??x
 In the training loop, batches of data are processed one by one within each epoch.
-This is done using a data loader that returns batches of input sequences \(x\) and their corresponding target sequences \(y\).
+This is done using a data loader that returns batches of input sequences $x $ and their corresponding target sequences$y$.
 For each batch:
 1. The model receives the input sequence `inputs` on the device.
 2. The optimizer's gradients are zeroed to reset them before the backpropagation step.
-3. A forward pass is performed, generating predictions \(\hat{y}\).
+3. A forward pass is performed, generating predictions $\hat{y}$.
 4. The loss is computed using the cross-entropy loss function.
 5. Backpropagation updates the model parameters.